64kramsystem/personal_notes/topics/rust_tooling.md

 #### Interaction between Visual Studio Code and multiple-project workspace

-The alternative to creating a formal Cargo workspace is to:
+As of Apr/2022, the alternative to creating a formal Cargo workspace is to:

-- don't add the workspace root directory to the VSC workspace
+- don't add the workspace root directory to the VSC workspace (WATCH OUT!!)
 - add each project (sub) directory to VSC
 - create one `.vscode/launch.json` for each project
 - if there are required files in the root, create a temp directory with symlinks, and add it to VSC and the .gitignore